Updated June 3, 2023

 Correlation Coefficient Formula (Table of Contents)

-In statistics, there are certain outcomes which have a direct relation to other situations or variables and the correlation coefficient is the measure of that direct association of two variables or situations.
-These variables exhibit a positive correlation coefficient when they move in the same direction at the same time.
-Similarly, if they move in the different and opposite direction, they said to have a negative correlation coefficient.
-For example: If the interest rate in the market fells down, the corporate loans will be cheaper and the economy will boost.
-So the interest rate and growth of the economy have positive correlation coefficient.
-The value of correlation coefficient defines the strength of the relationship between variables.
+In statistics, specific outcomes directly relate to other situations or variables, and the correlation coefficient measures the direct association of two variables or situations.
+These variables exhibit a positive correlation coefficient when they simultaneously move in the same direction.
+If they move in opposite directions, a negative correlation coefficient is present.
+For example, if the market’s interest rate falls, corporate loans will be cheaper and boost the economy.
+So the interest rate and growth of the economy have a positive correlation coefficient.
+The value of the correlation coefficient defines the strength of the relationship between variables.
 The maximum value of the correlation coefficient varied from +1 to -1.
-If the correlation coefficient is +1, then the variables are perfectly positively correlated and if that value is -1, then it is called perfectly negatively correlated.
+If the correlation coefficient is +1, the variables are positively correlated; if that value is -1, it is called perfectly negatively correlated.

-Formula For the Correlation Coefficient is given by:
+The formula For the Correlation Coefficient is given:

 - X – Data points in Data set X